UNC Greensboro Spartans men's basketball

 The UNC Greensboro (UNCG) Spartans men's basketball team represents the University of North Carolina at Greensboro in NCAA Division I. The school's team currently competes in the Southern Conference.
+The Spartans have appeared four times in the NCAA Division I men's basketball tournament, most recently in 2021.

 History

 The school, formerly The Women's College of The University of North Carolina, allowed male students beginning 1965-66 and started a men's basketball program the following year.
 The first coach was an instructor in the Physical Education program, the assistant was an administrator in the Chancellor's office, with some limited experience from the University of Kansas basketball program.
 Games were scheduled with Belmont Abbey, Elon, Guilford, and a few other small colleges.
 Players came from already-enrolled students, responding to on-campus ads.
 No records of results are available.
 UNCG formalized their program and entered into a twenty-year period participating as an NCAA Division III member, before moving up to NCAA Division II in 1988, and swiftly ascending to NCAA Division I by 1991.